VariantSync/Vatras/src/CC.lagda.md

     cc₂-tail ← toCC₂'-choice-unroll D (suc n) (e₂ ∷ es)

     -- translation of configurations
-    conf-trans ← get
+    conf-converter ← get
+    let n→b = nary→binary conf-converter
+        b→n = binary→nary conf-converter
   --  let conf-trans = cₙ→c₂ state
+    put ( record -- conf-converter
-    put (λ {cₙ D₂ → -- given an n-ary configuration cₙ, we want to find out the value of a given dimension D₂ in the binary output-formula if (primStringEquality D₂ D') -- if the queried dimension D₂ was translated from our currently translated dimension D then (if (cₙ D ≡ᵇ n) -- if the selection made in the input formula selected the left alternative of our choice then true -- then also pick it in the binary output formula else false -- otherwise, do not pick it
-                       -- In case cₙ D < n, the result does not matter.
+      { nary→binary = (λ {cₙ D₂ → -- given an n-ary configuration cₙ, we want to find out the value of a given dimension D₂ in the binary output-formula if (primStringEquality D₂ D') -- if the queried dimension D₂ was translated from our currently translated dimension D then (if (cₙ D ≡ᵇ n) -- if the selection made in the input formula selected the left alternative of our choice then true -- then also pick it in the binary output formula else false -- otherwise, do not pick it -- In case cₙ D < n, the result does not matter.
 Then, an alternative above this choice was already chosen (and we are within an else branch).
 So it does not matter what we pick here.
 Could be true, false, or conf-trans cₙ D₂.
                        -- In case cₙ D > n, the result has to be false because we alternative that has to be picked is on the right, which is only checked if we do not go left here.
             )
-      else (conf-trans cₙ D₂) -- if not, ask our existing configuration translation knowledge })
+          else (n→b cₙ D₂) -- if not, ask our existing configuration translation knowledge })
+      ; binary→nary = (λ {c₂ Dₙ →
+          -- This ist buggy.
+Todo: Sit down with coffee and write this down on paper, then come back. if (primStringEquality Dₙ D)
+          then (if (c₂ D') then n else (b→n c₂ Dₙ)) else (b→n c₂ Dₙ)
+          })
+      })

     pure (D' ⟨ cc₂-e₁ , cc₂-tail ⟩₂)